omri24/MoleRatsClassifier/README.md

 ## General description

-Blind mole rats (BMR) are mammals that live under-ground and communicate by ramming their heads against their tunnel walls.
+Blind mole rats (BMR) are mammals that live in tunnels under-ground and communicate by ramming their heads against the tunnel walls.
 The goal is to distinguish between individual BMR, and hopefully to point-out properties of the audio that take part in the classification.
 The data used in the project was provided by prof. Yossi Yovel from Tel-Aviv University.

 ## The dataset
 The dataset consist of 5 different BMR that communicate.
 The audio is given in labeled multi-channel WAV files.

 ## Analyzing the data
 The plots below show a pulse created by a BMR, presented in time domain and in frequency domain (FFT and STFT).

 <img src="BMR in domains.png" alt="Plot Example" width="1000" height="1000">